Affiliate Marketing for Seniors: Fired at 57, Now Thriving

 Man sitting at a desk with a computer, deep in thought about starting over with affiliate marketing

-A Career Built on Experience
+A Career Built on Experience — And Suddenly Cut Short

 His skills?
 Proven.
 His loyalty?
 Unquestionable.